kratoszmx/codexdocs/docs/reference/token-use.md

 This only applies when `context1m: true` is set on that model entry.

-Requirement: the credential must be eligible for long-context usage (API key billing, or OpenClaw's Claude-login path with Extra Usage enabled).
-If not, Anthropic responds with `HTTP 429: rate_limit_error: Extra usage is required for long context requests`.
+Requirement: the credential must be eligible for long-context usage.
+If not, Anthropic responds with a provider-side rate limit error for that request.

 If you authenticate Anthropic with OAuth/subscription tokens (`sk-ant-oat-*`), OpenClaw skips the `context-1m-*` beta header because Anthropic currently